YongenChen/GameGeekt/README.md

 - How to run project locally:

     Backend: cd to Backend folder on a linux machine and run "npm i", then "docker-compose up --build".
 It will create a docker container with images for the MySQL Database, Redis, and the server.
-Start and stop the container or images through docker.
+Start and stop the container or images through docker commands, or using the scripts.
 You can go to http://localhost:9090 to view the GraphQL Playground.

     Frontend: cd to Frontend folder on a linux machine and run "npm i", then "npm start".
 It will run the app in development mode, and you can go to